-Reserves have also been set aside for the Bus Recovery project (£3 million), Mass Transit project readiness (£3 million), Asset Management (£1.8 million), and the remaining £1 million cover pensions smoothing, redundancy and pay inflation risk and IT projects.
+Finally, reserves have also been set aside for the Bus Recovery project (£3 million, of which £0.6 million has been drawn down in 2021/22), Mass Transit project readiness (£3 million), Asset Management (£1.8 million), and the remaining £1.5 million to cover Pensions smoothing, redundancy and pay inflation risk and IT projects.

-e) Cash Flow Management
+c) Cash Flow Management

-SYPTE's cashflow management is governed by the SCR MCA group's Annual Treasury Management Strategy, the 2021/22 update of which was approved by the MCA Board on 22 March 2021.
+SYPTE's cashflow management is governed by the SCR MCA group's Annual Treasury Management Strategy, the 2022/23 update of which was approved by the MCA Board in March 2022.
 In common with most other public sector bodies, the MCA's approach to its Investment Strategy is governed by a hierarchy of considerations centred on protecting public funding.
 This hierarchy places a greater emphasis on the security and the liquidity of the MCA's investments than it does on the yield generated from them.
 This relatively conservative approach limits the MCA's exposure to losses arising from counterparty default, but also limits the returns that can be generated from investing cash resource until it is required.